 Article 40: During trial, where the public prosecutor discovers that the case needs supplementary investigation and suggests extending trial, the court may agree but there must not be more than two extension suggestions.

-Where the people's procuratorate sends supplementary gathered evidence to the people's court, the people's court shall notify the defendant, the agent ad litem to read, copy and reproduce it.
+Where the people's procuratorate transfers supplementary evidence it collects to the people's court, the people's court shall notify the defenders and agents ad litem to read, copy, and reproduce it.
 Where the defense submits that it needs to make preparations for defending against supplementary evidence, the court may announce an adjournment and determine the period for preparing.

 After the period for supplementary investigation is complete, where upon notice of the people's court the people's procuratorate has not suggested that trial be resumed, and has not explained the reasons, the people's court may decide to handle it as a withdrawal of the case by the people's procuratorate.